Fireman viewed child abuse images

 A former firefighter has narrowly avoided jail for having extreme child abuse images on his computer

-Jake Elsmore-Mann, of Abbey Street, Cinderford had pleaded guilty to four sex charges during a previous hearing at Cheltenham Magistrates Court.
+Jake Elsmore-Mann, formerly of Cinderford had pleaded guilty to four sex charges during a previous hearing at Cheltenham Magistrates Court.

 But today (Monday April 24) magistrates gave him a one year sentence suspended for two years after being told the 25-year-old had struggled with his sexuality